GalPatel/minimal-paraphrases/README.md

 ## Usage for generation of paraphrases
 You can generate your own paraphrases with our script (install `requirements.txt`)

-You can paraphrase single sentences or entire paragraphs.
+* You can paraphrase single sentences or entire paragraphs.
+* Each sentence would be paraphrased into both passive voice and noun-phrase (if applicable)

 A quick demo:
 ```